 The book, on the other hand, is taking it a step further.
 I’m writing to entrepreneurs and business owners that have a growth mindset.
 I know first hand the challenges of running a business and those challenges are what drove me to morning routines.

 What You’ll Get From Reading The Book

 In the book, I’ll give you a holistic view of personal development and specific strategies for how it relates to life and business.
 You’ll also learn about how you can inject it into your workplace and introduce it to your kids.
 Ultimately, I want you to be able to create an impact of your own.

 Think of this book as a manual or handbook that will give you all the strategies you need to improve your life and business.
 I think a lot of entrepreneurs never take the time to invest in themselves, because they don’t know how and where to get started.
 But my book will provide this direction.

 When the book releases, I will share it with you!
-Make sure to sign up for my newsletter here so you can get notified when I publish it.
+Make sure to sign up for my newsletter here.